 Mgr.
 Václav Melč

 Graduate of the Faculty of Law of the University of West Bohemia in Pilsen.
-He has worked with CBP as a trainee lawyer since 2015.
+He has worked with CBP as a trainee lawyer since 2015 and as an associate attorney since 2019.

 Braunův dům, Karlovo náměstí 24, 110 00 Praha 1, CZ